-The PMOC had previously recommended that TJPA plan a revised approach to avoid further delays and expedite completion of key real estate acquisition processes to recover some of the schedule delay time.
-The PMOC does note, however, that the project Master Schedule has been revised to reflect the new target date of July 2027 for the FFGA.
-The PMOC will re-evaluate its property acquisitions concerns based on the approved revised Master Schedule issued as the August 2024 schedule update.
+The PMOC had recommended that TJPA plan a revised approach to avoid further delays and expedite completion of key real estate acquisition processes to recover some of the schedule delay time.
+Subsequently, the project Master Schedule was revised in August 2024 to reflect the new target date of July 2027 for the FFGA based on approval by the TJPA Board in July 2024.
+The revised project Master Schedule includes restructuring of the ROW acquisition process to accommodate the available resources, including funding, and more precise timing for the parcels in advance of the follow-on construction work.
+This approach is less constrained and more achievable.
+The PMOC recommends that TJPA closely monitor the ROW acquisition progress and take corrective action immediately upon evidence of any potential delays.